MaimonLab/EyeTrackerForm/README.md

 # Eye Tracker Form
 This is a C# based tool for tracking the position of the deep pseudopupil in the *Drosophila* eye.

+In brief, images are captured from Flir (we use Chameleon 3 cameras, CM3-U3-13Y3M-CS) using the Flir Spinnaker API.
+A rectangular ROI is selected for each eye at the beginning of each experiment.
+This ROI is thresholded according to a user settable threshold, and smoothed using a gaussian filter.
+The contours are found and the largest contour not touching any edge of the ROI is chosen as the deep pseudopupil.
+The coordinates of the centroid of this contour, along with the image timestamp from the camera, are recorded into a csv file, and this is done for each frame of the incoming video stream.

 ## Usage
 You will need a FLIR camera pointed at a fly eye that is illuminated to give a good image of the deep pseudopupil.